 Benefits of concrete cattle guard forms

 One of the best features of using forms is that you can make as many of them as you like.
-With detailed instructions, you can create a 16 ton per axle (HS20- rated) crossing for your heaviest vehicles!
+With detailed instructions, you can create a 16-ton per axle (HS20- rated) crossing for your heaviest vehicles!
 Your only cost is that of the concrete and the plastic forms themselves.
-If you have the ability to mix your own concrete, this can be an extremely economical option.
+If you can mix your own concrete, this can be an extremely economical option.

 Shipping costs are also substantially less than that of one-piece steel products.
 The forms usually ship as an oversized package and aren’t required to go on a flatbed truck via the common carriers.
 The shipping cost savings can be substantial and are often an important consideration for the overall cost of your project.